-- Generate an API signing key pair that is used for API requests to Oracle Cloud Infrastructure. - The key pair is usually installed in the .oci folder in your home directory.
+• Create a key pair.
+Generate an API signing key pair that is used for API requests to Oracle Cloud Infrastructure.

+- The key pair is usually installed in the .oci folder in your home directory.
 For example, ~/.oci on a Linux system. - Upload the public key of the key pair to the cloud service.